jahvon/flow/internal/mcp/resources/concepts-guide.md

-# Flow Platform Concepts Guide
+# Flow Concepts Guide

 ## What is flow?

 flow is a local-first, customizable CLI automation platform designed to streamline development and operations workflows.
 It helps developers organize, discover, and execute tasks across projects through a unified interface.

+More comprehensive details can be found in the [flow documentation](https://flowexec.io).

 ## Core Philosophy